-- Sexual Misconduct

-- o Sexual Harassment
+- Sexual Misconduct - o Sexual Harassment

-- o Non-consensual Sexual Intercourse
+- o Non-consensual Sexual Penetration

 - o Non-consensual Sexual Contact or Activity

-- Sexual Exploitation
+- o Sexual Exploitation

 - Intimate Partner Violence

 - Stalking

 - Retaliation

-Any Connecticut College policy may fall within this Title IX Policy and Procedure when the violation of the policy results in a discriminatory effect caused in whole or in part on the basis of the victim's actual or perceived sex or gender.
+Any Connecticut College policy may fall within this Title IX Policy and Procedure when the violation of the policy results in a discriminatory effect caused in whole or in part on the basis of the person's actual or perceived sex or gender.
 When behaviors not covered under this policy occur in concert with covered behaviors, the College reserves the right to address all misconduct jointly under these procedures.

-Individuals who believe they have, or may have, experienced any of the behaviors covered by this policy, or who have witnessed such behavior, are strongly encouraged to report their experience to one of the Title IX Coordinators.
-All faculty and supervisory staff are mandated to promptly report any potential violations of this policy to one of the Title IX Coordinators.
-The Mandatory Reporting Policy can be found on CamelWeb.
+Individuals who believe they have, or may have, experienced any of the behaviors covered by this policy, or who have witnessed such behavior, are strongly encouraged to report their experience to the Title IX Coordinator or one of the deputy Title IX coordinators.
+All faculty and supervisory staff are mandated to promptly report any potential violations of this policy to the Title IX Coordinator.

-Connecticut College has designated four staff members as Title IX Coordinators.
-Melissa Pierce, Title IX Coordinator, oversees all Title IX compliance for the institution, oversees compliance for faculty, and may receive complaints by students, faculty and staff.
-Sarah Cardwell, Senior Associate Dean of Student Life and Deputy Title IX Coordinator focuses primarily on issues of reporting by students for incidents between students and oversees educational outreach to students.
-Eva Kovach, Associate Director of Athletics and Deputy Title IX Coordinator, focuses primarily on issues of Title IX compliance within athletics.
-Cheryl Miller, Assistant Vice President for Human Resources and Professional Development and Deputy Title IX Coordinator, focuses primarily on issues of Title IX compliance for staff.
-Inquiries regarding applications of Title IX on campus may be directed to any of the following individuals:
+The Office of Institutional Equity and Inclusion oversees all Title IX compliance for the institution, oversees compliance for faculty, and may receive complaints by students, faculty and staff.
+Three staff members serve as Deputy Title IX Coordinators: Sarah Cardwell, Senior Associate Dean of Student Life and Deputy Title IX Coordinator focuses primarily on issues related to students; Eva Kovach, Associate Director of Athletics and Deputy Title IX Coordinator, focuses primarily on issues of Title IX compliance within athletics; and Cheryl Miller, Assistant Vice President for Human Resources and Professional Development and Deputy Title IX Coordinator, focuses primarily on issues of Title IX compliance for staff.
+Inquiries regarding applications of Title IX on campus may be directed to any of the following: